 4.1.
-Does your medical school or your institution offer support for medical students interested in enacting a sustainability initiative/QI project?
+Does your institution offer support for students interested in enacting a sustainability initiative/QI project?

-- Yes, the medical school or institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum. - The medical school or institution encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate. - No, neither the medical school or the institution offer opportunities or support for sustainability initiatives or QI projects.
+Yes, the institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
+(2 points)

+The institution encourages sustainability QI projects (to fulfil clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
+(1 point)

+No, the institution does not offer opportunities or support for sustainability initiatives or QI projects.
+(0 points)

-Score explanation: The University of Ottawa currently does not offer any grants to medical students specifically enabling them to enact sustainability initiatives, or specifically geared towards planetary health projects.
+Score explanation: The University of Ottawa currently does not offer any grants to medical students specifically for sustainability initiatives, or specifically geared towards planetary health projects.
 However, there are clear examples of the Faculty of Medicine encouraging medical students to get involved with sustainability initiatives and supporting those that do.

 The recent launch of the Planetary Health Lab in January 2024 provides a dedicated space for students to pursue sustainability QI projects.
-Two such projects are underway, one relating to metered-dose inhalers, and the other to paracentesis / thoracentesis trays.
+Several such projects are underway, such as one relating to metered-dose inhalers, another to paracentesis / thoracentesis trays, and one to sterile water use in endoscopy.
 The Ottawa Hospital Academic Medical Organization (TOHAMO) provides grant funding specifically for QI research.
 In 2023, TOHAMO made planetary health research a priority area for their grants, enabling the Planetary Health Lab to secure funding for those two projects.
 Currently, there are 5 medical students involved with the lab, however there is no discrete funding available to support them in doing sustainability QI work.

 Moreover, the University of Ottawa also offers non-clinical electives including a leadership elective, a patient safety and quality improvement elective as well as a research elective.
 Sustainability related initiatives are not specifically encouraged through these electives.
 However, students can potentially utilize these opportunities to pursue such projects if they choose.
+All projects must secure the support of a supervisor.
+This is the only form of official support offered to students pursuing projects.